D2KLab/music-chatbot/README.md

 - *"Now give me 5 of his works, written for clarinet"*
 - [Result with the 5 works of that artist]

+## License

+This project is licensed under the Apache License 2.0 - see the [license](./LICENSE.md) file for details.